 Dog Breed Classification: Hound Dogs

-The Basset Hound can trace it’s ancestry back to France where the St. Hubert Hound and close cousin of the Bloodhound were very popular, and at some point in time right around the 15th or 16th century, a portion of the breed developed a “mutated gene” that caused some of the offspring to develop dwarfed or become “short-legged”.
+The Basset Hound can trace its ancestry back to France, where the St. Hubert Hound and close cousin of the Bloodhound were very popular.
+At some point in time, right around the 15th or 16th century, a portion of the breed developed a “mutated gene” that caused some of the offspring to become dwarfed or become “short-legged.”

 And like today…

-The Basset Hound breed was nothing more than curiosity enjoyed by the rich aristocracy living in France at the time.
-And it wasn’t until the French Revolution happened that these little dogs actually found their “true” calling when the “commoners” discovered that in addition to being great companion animals, they are also great trackers and hunters!
+Folks who initially saw these “peculiar” little dogs fell in love and decided to continue to breed them for the sole purpose of having very short legs.
+At first, the Basset Hound breed was nothing more than curiosity enjoyed by the wealthy aristocracy in France.
+And it wasn’t until the French Revolution that these little dogs found their “true” calling when the “commoners” discovered they are also great trackers, hunters, and companion animals!

 Then in 1874…

+Three years later, the first Basset Hound (Bouncer) was brought to the United States, which got the ball rolling toward its ultimate acceptance by the American Kennel Club (AKC) in 1916.
 Today, the Basset Hound is one of the most popular dog breeds in the country.
-But this still doesn’t really tell us much about wether or not a Basset Hound is going to be right for you, so let’s now take a moment and describe what it will be like to own a Basset Hound.
+But this still doesn’t tell us much about whether a Basset Hound will be right for you, so let’s now take a moment and describe what it will be like to own a Basset Hound.

-But the truth is most of them are such sweethearts, you’re not going to be able to stay mad at them even when they are making you CRAZY!
-It also doesn’t hurt that he will also probably have very strong attachment towards his human family and will very likely be a very loyal dog.
+The Basset Hound is a funny, almost clownish dog.
+He will have a bit of “selective hearing” – he listens to you when he wants to and pretends not to hear when he is not in the mood.
+This is why he can also be frustrating to deal with (at times), but the truth is most of them are such sweethearts; you’re not going to be able to stay mad at them even when they are making you CRAZY!
+It also doesn’t hurt that he will probably have a solid attachment to his human family and will likely be a loyal dog.

 For those familiar with the “hound family” of dogs…